Bioconductor/Bioconda_testing/doc/TestPlan.md

 * Explore how to install a single BioContainer.

+	Set username and password for quay.io account, this must be done to start pushing and pulling containers from `quay.io`.

+	In the command line:

+	(Enter username and password, you should get a login successful notice.)

+		docker login quay.io

+		docker pull quay.io/biocontainers/bioconductor-deseq2:1.18.1--r3.4.1_1

+	NOTE: All bioconductor packages start with
+    `bioconductor-<package_name>`.
+The tag set is important.
+Quay.io does not pull the image without a tag.
+In the example above, the tag is `1.18.1--r3.4.1_1`.

 * Is R already installed in the individual Dockers containing Bioconductor packages?

+	Yes, R is installed from the conda-forge R-recipe

 * Is Conda installed by default in these BioContainers and if yes, what channels is it pointing to?

+	No, conda is not installed on the Biocontainers.

+	R-version on container:

+		R version 3.4.1 (2017-06-30)
+		Platform: x86_64-pc-linux-gnu (64-bit)
+		Running under: Buildroot 2014.02

 * How does layering work?
   - Does the size of the primary/base Docker change with many layers?